JamesAllingham/epistasisNet/README.md

--model_dir| /tmp/tf_models/| Directory for storing the saved models -write_binary| True| Write the processed numpy array to a binary file -read_binary| True| Read a binary file rather than a text file -save_model| True| Save the best model asa the training progresses
+-model_dir| /tmp/tf_models/| Directory for storing the saved models -write_binary| True| Write the processed numpy array to a binary file -read_binary| True| Read a binary file rather than a text file -save_model| True| Save the best model as the training progresses

 EpistasisNet expects input text files to be in the format provided by [GAMETES](https://sourceforge.net/projects/gametes/).
 Note that the text files can be written to binary files by specifying the write_binary flag to be True.